MOTS-c (10mg Vial) Research Protocol & Reconstitution Guide

 Q: Why is MOTS-c called an "Exercise Mimetic"?

-A: Because it triggers many of the same biological markers as vigorous physical activity, such as increased mitochondrial biogenesis and enhanced glucose clearance.
+A: Because it triggers biological markers like increased mitochondrial biogenesis and enhanced glucose clearance.

 VI.
 Clinical References and Citations